Inflectra/spira-documentation/docs/Developers/SpiraApps-Manager.md

         * pluginGuid: the Guid of the SpiraApp - pass in APP_GUID
         * pluginName: the Name of the SpiraApp - used to help with SpiraApp debugging
         * productId: integer for the product id
-        * success: success callback function, with an object of key/values returned
+        * success: success callback function
-        * failure: failure callback function
+        * failure: failure callback function (failure is not necessarily called if the item(s) were not deleted, but instead when a more serious error has occured)

     ??? note "storageDeleteProductUserAll(pluginGuid: string, pluginName: string, productId: number, successFunction, failureFunction)"
         Deletes all product level storage items for a user.
 Matched by the passed in product id, and the currently logged in user.
 This is destructive operation that cannot be reverted.